aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 click OK to save the configuration and close the `run\debug configuratoions` dialog

-From the terminal start the laravel server by running the artisan command:
+From the terminal start the Laravel server by running the artisan command:

 `php artisan serve`